ONEARMY/academy/docs/support/faq.md

 <details><summary><b>I'm stuck with something.
 Can I contact you to ask you a question?</b></summary>
 <p>

-[Discord](https://discord.com/invite/rnx7m4t) is the best places to ask questions and find answers from the community!
+[Questions](https://community.preciousplastic.com/questions) is the best places to ask technical questions and find answers from the community!
+If you're looking to connect with community members, join [Discord](https://discord.gg/gwkbpsWbAB).
 If you're a Patreon supporter you can head to the Patreon Helpdesk on Discord.
 </p>
 </details>

 <details><summary><b>I am doing a research project and would like to ask a few questions about the project?</b></summary>
 <p>

 Unfortunately, we can’t directly answer questions as we are a small team.
-We have all our information on the Academy and you can talk to many active people on our [Discord](https://discord.com/invite/rnx7m4t).
+We have all our information on the Academy and you can talk to many active people on our [Discord](https://discord.gg/gwkbpsWbAB).
 Also contacting your local workspace on the [Map](https://community.preciousplastic.com/map) is another way to get great information.
 </p>
 </details>